 Dillingham Airfield runs a skydiving program as well.
 Gliders must keep an eye out for skydivers who occasionally came floating down near our play area.

 The 60-minute flight went quickly.
-When it was time to land, I forced Bird of Paradise to descend and entered a left-hand landing pattern for runway 8.
+When it was time to land, I forced Bird of Paradise to descend and entered a left-hand landing pattern for Runway 8.

 After I put the aircraft on final approach, the pilot took over and completed the landing.

 Due to the amount of lift a glider’s wing generates, the landing approach path is shallower than for a powered aircraft.
 The glider is close to the ground for a much longer time before touchdown.
-Those long wings refuse to stop flying even at very slow airspeed.
+Those long wings refuse to stop flying even at very low airspeed.

 Any one can take a glider ride at Dillingham Airfield.
 Pilot experience is completely unnecessary.
 The Schweizer SGS 2-32s accommodate up to two passengers (max total weight 350 pounds) in addition to the pilot.